browserengineering/book/book/animations.md

 We'll also need a way to signal that a visual effect `DisplayItem` "needs compositing", meaning that it is animating and so its contents should be cached in a GPU texture.
-Let's indicate that with a new `needs_compositing` method on `DisplayItem`.
+Le  indicate that with a new `needs_compositing` method on `DisplayItem`.
 Since we'll only implement composited animations of opacity and transform, always composite transform and opacity (but only when they actually do something that isn't a no-op).